-With more than 3,000 miles of Great Lakes shoreline and thousands of miles of rivers and streams, Michigan offers ample opportunity to traverse the state over the water – no matter the size or speed of your vessel.
+With more than 3,000 miles of Great Lakes shoreline and thousands of miles of rivers and streams, Michigan offers ample opportunity for cruising the Great Lakes and traversing the state over the water – no matter the size or speed of your vessel.

 Historical Significance of Our Waterways